-- 3.3.1 There are additional factors relating to the Ethernet wholesale services which need to be considered along side the current information from the Reference Architecture.
-These factors are listed below and are described in further detail in the following sections. - (a) The existence of a distinct Ethernet Line Backhaul Service (ELBS), that is decoupled from Ethernet Line Access Service (ELAS).
-An ELBS: - (i) can be used to provide connectivity from the 3a POI, which is considered the default POI for an ELAS, to a more aggregated POI. - (ii) may be provided by the same entity providing ELASs or a different entity.
+3.3.1 There are additional factors relating to the Ethernet wholesale services which need to be considered along side the current information from the Reference Architecture.
+These factors are listed below and are described in further detail in the following sections.

-- (b) The 3b POI merely represents a POI that provides a greater level of aggregation than a 3a POI for ELASs. - (i) It is possible and likely that there will be more than one degree of aggregation available at different POIs. - (ii) This is reflected in Table 2 in the POI Physical Location column. - (iii) Notation for more specific articulation of the degree of aggregation at the POI, may be introduced in the future as a result of the Reference Model terminology definition work.
+- (a) The existence of a distinct Ethernet Line Backhaul Service (ELBS), that is decoupled from Ethernet Line Access Service (ELAS).
+An ELBS: - (i) can be used to provide connectivity from the 3a POI, which is considered the default POI for an ELAS, to a more aggregated POI. - (ii) may be provided by the same entity providing ELASs or a different entity. - (b) The 3b POI merely represents a POI that provides a greater level of aggregation than a 3a POI for ELASs.
+By aggregation this means the ELAS services are grouped and this grouping should be independent of contention of service attributes. - (i) It is possible and likely that there will be more than one degree of aggregation available at different POIs. - (ii) This is reflected in Table 2 in the POI Physical Location column. - (iii) Notation for more specific articulation of the degree of aggregation at the POI, may be introduced in the future as a result of the Reference Model terminology definition work.